monarch-initiative/mondo/docs/editors-guide/project-management.md

 - Link Mondo tickets to [Phenomics First Operations Board](https://github.com/monarch-initiative/phenomics_first_resource/issues?q=is%3Aissue+is%3Aopen+label%3A%22Aim+2+-+MONDO%22)
 - Ensure deliverables for P1 grant are being addressed
+- Send all dissemination artifacts to the 'nuggets' address for Monarch/TISLab (to help RPPR prepping)
 - Coordinate reporting for yearly RPPR

 ## Website updates